AccelByte/session-dsm-grpc-plugin-go/README.md

    docker-compose -f docker-compose-gcpvm.yaml up --build // this is for gcp server
    ```

-2. Open `postman`, create a new `gRPC request`, and enter `localhost:6565` as server URL (tutorial [here](https://blog.postman.com/postman-now-supports-grpc/)).
+2. Open `postman`, create a new `gRPC request`, and enter `localhost:6565` as server URL.

 3. In `postman`, continue by selecting `CreateGameSession` grpc call method and click `Invoke` button, this will start stream connection to the gRPC server.

-4. In `postman`, continue sending parameters first to specify number of players in a match by copying sample `json` below and click `Send`.
+4. Still in `postman`, continue sending parameters first to specify number of players in a match by copying sample `json` below and click `Send`.

    ```json
    {